mrchrisster/attract_mode/README.md

 If you want to exclude certain games, add the games to mraexclude in the Attract_Mode.ini file

 Make sure you have your Arcade roms setup correctly.
 [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for that.

-## Feeling Lucky?
-Included is FeelLucky_Arcade.sh, which is a fun way to explore your MiSTer arcade library.
-The script loads a single random arcade game.
-Play and enjoy!

 ## Mister Bug
 Currently the Menu Core causes issues where games stop changing and new input is not accepted after a certain time (If 20s timer it takes around an hour to fail).
 Only physically turning the Mister off fixes this atm.